Tips for Searchers and Searches

 Searcher and Search Evaluation ™

 Hire Business Buyer Advocate Ted Leverette to educate and guide you through our Street-Smart 22-Step Acquisition Sequence ™.
-It integrates five services essential to buyers: Search, due diligence, financing, valuation and dealmaking.
+It integrates our six advisory services essential to buyers: Preparing, searching, due diligence, financing, valuing, and dealmaking.
 We are not a business brokerage.
 We do not sell franchises or any kind of business.

 Improve your search and dealmaking: